-Even though the word “pickles” most often is used to refer to pickled cucumbers, this is collective term.
+Even though the word “pickles” most often is used to refer to pickled cucumbers, this is a collective term.
 It applies to pickled, leavened or marinated vegetables, mushrooms, fruits, greens and even berries – just any fruits of the earth.

-The greens (dill, tarragon, basil, savory, coriander, celery, parsley, horseradish) used for cucumbers picking must have specific taste so it would become absorbed by the vegetables.
+The greens (dill, tarragon, basil, savory, coriander, celery, parsley, horseradish) used for cucumbers picking must have a specific taste so it would become absorbed by the vegetables.
 Garlic and horseradish root, besides their specific taste, possess bactericidal qualities.
 Red hot peppers, bay leaf and other spices are also added to make pickles hot and spicy if desired.

-Leaves of oak, cherry and blackberry give pickles crispiness and density because of special tanning substances they contain.
-If pickling is done in barrels made of soft types of wood, these leaves are a must have ingredient.
+Leaves of oak, cherry, and blackberry give pickles crispiness and density because of special tanning substances they contain.
+If pickling is done in barrels made of soft types of wood, these leaves are a must-have ingredient.

 From left to right:

 Redolent of garlic and piquant with fresh leaves, salty dill pickles can be supple and succulent or crisp and crunchy.